GregValiant/GV-PostProcessors/prusa-orca-bambu scripts/README.md

 # GregValiant's PostProcessors for PrusaSlicer, OrcaSlicer, Bambu Studio, and Creality Print

-As I work on these I update the Git page.
-The versions here should work as intended.
-Since I am a one-man-band there may be bugs that I did not catch.
-Let me know if there are issues with the post processors.

 PLEASE NOTE:
 - These post-processors are "python scripts" and Python must be installed on your computer.
 - "GregValiants_AddLayerNumbers" must be run first in order for the other scripts to work (they will search for Layer Numbers).

 All four slicers require that the post processors are entered into the "Others | Output Options | Post-processing scripts" text box in this form...
 "C:\Users\grego\AppData\Local\Programs\Python\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_AddLayerNumbers.py";
 The quotation marks are necessary on my installation of Windows 10 Pro.
 For Linux or Mac you will need to adjust as needed.

 The first part of the line is the path and file name for "python.exe" (on your computer) followed by a single "space".
 The second part is the path and file name of the post-processor followed by a semi-colon.
 Each post-processor requires the same form and must be on separate lines in the text box.
 For multiple post-processors the "Post-processing scripts" textbox would look something like this...

 *<path\python.exe><1space><path\post-processor file name><;>*
 Github is shortening this but each "path + post processor" should be on a single line.
 (It will look odd in the short textboxes of Orca and Bambu.)
 "C:\Users\PathToPython\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_AddLayerNumbers.py";
 "C:\Users\PathToPython\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_SearchAndReplace.py";
 "C:\Users\PathToPython\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_AdvancedFanControl.py";

 *I keep a simple text file with the above lines in it.
 When I need to use a script, I open that file and copy the line and paste it into the post-processor box of the slicer.*

 As each post-processor runs it will open a command window and you will be asked for your input.
 The scripts attempt to catch typos, but you need to be careful.

+Slic3R based script changes:
 2/25/2025  Added the Display Layer and ET script.
 3/1/2025   Added Pause at Layer.
 3/4/2025   Added Insert at Layer Change